 - how much to eat

-It looks permissive but isn't — you keep control over the variables that matter (nutrition, structure, environment) and stop fighting over the ones you can't actually control (how much enters the child's mouth).
+It looks permissive but isn't.
+You keep control over the variables that matter (nutrition, structure, environment) and stop fighting over the ones you can't actually control (how much enters the child's mouth).

 Practical strategies that work